Skip to content

 About the author

-Ezra LinwoodEzra Linwood covers technology wealth, venture capital, and the financial architecture of Silicon Valley's most influential founders for Neon Hollywood.
+Ezra LinwoodEzra Linwood covers technology wealth, venture capital, and the financial architecture of Silicon Valley's most consequential figures for Neon Hollywood.